Classifying spaces for families of virtually abelian subgroups of surface braid groups: Introduction

-{\bf Acknowledgments.} The third author thanks Luis Jorge Sánchez Saldaña and Jesús Hernández Hernández for helpful discussions, and Ramón Flores and Juan González-Meneses for their hospitality during two research visits to the Universidad de Sevilla, when part of this work was completed.
+The third author thanks Luis Jorge Sánchez Saldaña and Jesús Hernández Hernández for helpful discussions, and the Institute for Research and the Department of Geometry and Topology of the University of Seville, when part of this work was completed.
 The first author was partially supported by the project PID2024-155800NC32, and the second author was partially supported by the project PID2024-157173NBI00, both funded by MCIN/AEI/10.13039/501100011033 and by FEDER, EU.
+The second author also aknowledges partial support from “Programa operativo PPIT-FEDER Andalucía 2021-2027" SOL2024-31596 and SOL2024-31708.
 The third author's work was supported by the UNAM Postdoctoral Program (POSDOC) and by DGAPA-UNAM through grant PAPIIT~IN102426.